z0ccc/comet/readme.md

 <br />

-### The youtube comments are stuck at ‘loading...’.
+### The YouTube comments are stuck at 'loading...'.

 If you are using the DuckDuckGo Privacy Essentials extension you must go to the settings of the DuckDuckGo extension and add api.reddit.com and youtube.com as unprotected sites.